joao-viterbo-vieira/Big-Data-Engineering-with-Spark/README.md

 - **SparkSQL**: SparkSQL for data querying
 - **Dataframe API**: Dataframe API for data querying
 - **Machine Learning**: Various algorithms for predictive modeling (Spark ML)
+- **Google Cloud Computing**: Used for testing spark paralelization in the cloud

 ## How to Use
 1. Follow the rules presented in Moodle